rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 pair, you can move on to the next part of securing your Linux system.
 You will work with the SSH daemon (server) configuration to improve security.

 **Note:** **Managed Operations and RackConnect customers only** To ensure that our automated systems have access to your server when needed, we request that you do not change the SSH configuration, and that you skip to the next section.
-When connecting to your server, Rackspace Support logs in as the user rack using password authentication on port 22.
-In addition, rebuilding existing servers or building a new server from a snapshot requires that root logins are enabled via the PermitRootLogin option set to yes.
-If you need to change these values, speak with an administrator at Rackspace to do so in a way that does not impact our ability to provide you with
+When connecting to your server, Rackspace Support logs in as the user `rack` using password authentication on port 22.
+In addition, rebuilding existing servers or building a new server from a snapshot requires that root logins are enabled by having the PermitRootLogin option set to yes.
+If you need to change these values, speak with an administrator at Rackspace, so the change is made in a way that does not impact our ability to provide you with a Fanatical Experience&trade;.
-**Fanatical Support**&reg;.

 The example commands assume that you're no longer logged in as root and are logged in as your new user, using sudo to perform privileged operations.